hipe/tmx/lib/skylab/system/doc/issues/001-the-top-narrative.md

 the idea of accessing and delivering these values through some sort of agent, albeit one that perhaps now in its current form is not much different than a singleton.

+   • one day we would like a reflection API that lets clients check first (or with a `fetch`-like method) whether a service has been found to be available on the system. this interface object is not that. its public method namespace is #cordoned-off, reserved strictly for the names of available services.

+   • such a reflection API is not yet implemented, although we are leaving room for it conceptually, in our minds. clients that call services without checking if they are loaded do so at their own cost with the possibility for an *undefined* exception being raised in such cases.

+     whether to raise e.g NoMethodError or SystemCallError in such cases is a design choice up to us, and should *not* be coded around by the client! this will remain undefined. the right way to handle such a case is for exaple to use

+         Top.service.fetch :grep

+     instead of the easier to read

+         Top.services.grep

+     IFF the client want to be more environmentally agnostic. again this is not yet implemented, as it would be premature to implement this yet, given the scope of the project at this phase.